-A Christmas message from the TTBS18 December 2019
+A Christmas message from the TTBS1 December 2022

-On behalf of the Timber Trades Benevolent Society’s trustees, our national president Paul Snape, vice-president John Taylor, the board of management and our many UK beneficiaries, I would like to thank you for all the support you have given the society throughout 2019.
+On behalf of the Timber Trades Benevolent Society’s (TTBS) trustees, our national president, John Taylor, the TTBS board of management and our many UK beneficiaries, I would like to thank you for all the support you have given the society throughout 2022, which has continued to be a most difficult year for us all.

 Our beneficiaries are helped in many ways with a combination of grants and allowances, including quarterly payments, TV licences, telephone allowances, payments in the spring and at Christmas, a winter fuel allowance and luxury Christmas hampers.
 We also make one-off grants for domestic appliances and disabled equipment as well as the occasional respite break, debt relief and help with funeral expenses.

-We continue to seek new beneficiaries and this will be an ongoing priority and, through company’s HR departments, the TTBS strives to ensure employees know where they can get help in the future.
+We continue to seek out new beneficiaries and this will be an ongoing priority and, through company’s HR departments, the TTBS strives to ensure employees know where they can get help in the future.
+We also need some new blood in our regional committees, so if you feel you can help please get in touch at [email protected] and we will put you in touch with your local committee who will welcome your involvement.

-Finally, may I take this opportunity to wish you, your families and all your business colleagues a very happy festive period and a healthy and successful 2020.
+Finally, we hope that 2023 will see a continued improvement for us all and despite the current difficulties may we take this opportunity to wish you, your families and all your business colleagues the very best festive season possible and a healthy and successful year to come.